 - You could have your child pretend to be Aunt Sue.
 You’ll pretend to be your child.
 Say something like: “I look Aunt Sue in the eye, smile, and say, ‘Hi, Aunt Sue’ [or ‘Good morning, Aunt Sue,’ or ‘Merry Christmas, Aunt Sue,’ … whatever greeting is appropriate for the event and for your family].
 You could add, “’It’s nice to see you again,’” or “’I’m so happy to see you again.’”

 - Then show your child how to hug Aunt Sue or whatever form of greeting is appropriate for that relative and for your family.
+If you prefer, you could discuss consent with your child.
+In “The Mandatory-Hug Debate: How to Teach Kids About Consent Among Family, According to an Expert” it’s suggested that

 Allow plenty of opportunities for practice.